Terms and Conditions

 7.1 Goods will be consigned by the method of transport chosen by the seller to the address specified by the buyer for consignment of the goods (“the delivery address”).

 TRANSFER OF RISK AND TITLE

+8.1 The goods shall be at risk of the buyer as soon as they are delivered to the delivery address unless otherwise agreed and the seller shall be under no obligation to give the buyer the notice specified in Section 32(3) of the Sale of Goods Act 1979.
 8.2 Legal and beneficial title in the goods shall not pass to the buyer until both the buyer has received the goods and the seller has received, in cash and/or in cleared funds, payment in full of the Price for the goods and all other sums which are or which become due to the seller for sales of the goods; in case of delivery by instalments, where payment in full has been made for the relevant instalments.